 Victims develop a change in their behaviour.
 Physical problems – especially the lack of a good night’s sleep – begin to cause emotional problems.
-How chatty and friendly will you feel with only few hours of sleep a night!
-As you experience loss of confidence and self esteem you tend to become emotionally drained, forgetful, clumsy.
-You find yourself to be short tempered, over emotional and near to tears.
+How chatty and friendly will you feel with only a few hours of sleep a night?
+As you experience a loss of confidence and self-esteem you tend to become emotionally drained, forgetful, and clumsy.
+You find yourself to be short-tempered, over-emotional and near to tears.

-When around the bully you feel like you are working on eggshells, choose your words carefully and try to get on with the bully.
+When you feel like you are walking on eggshells around the bully, choose your words carefully and try to get on with the bully.
 You lack your normal degree of self-confidence – at work and home

-Bullies have the ability to create the illusion that they have the support of the majority that instils the fear of ‘speaking out’ in protestation of the bullying activities.
+Bullies have the ability to create the illusion that they have the support of the majority which instils the fear of ‘speaking out’ in protestation of the bullying activities.

 When targets experience workplace bullying they feel under threat.
 An intense stress reaction occurs in response to this aggressive behaviour.
 Target’s bodies start to produce the stress hormones adrenaline and cortisol.
 These hormones prepare targets to rally to protect themselves by either confronting, escaping or becoming immobilized in the face of the stressor also known as the ‘fight, flight or freeze’ response.